 What is there for children at the Clink?

 Children can get very close to the models and exhibits.
 Furthermore, children may touch nearly all of the prison exhibits.
-They can have fun sitting in the stocks or lifting some of the torture instruments.
+They can have fun sitting in the stocks or lifting some of the torture devices.

 How to get to the Clink Prison Museum